JieHe96/iOS_Tensorflow_ObjectDetection_Example/README.md

   Open the project in Xcode
   Then in the "tf_root.xcconfig" replace the TF_ROOT with your tensorflow root's absolute path
   ### Build & Run the project
+  If you'd like to run other two models, download it from the above links and add the .ph file to your project.

 ## Result running on iOS device